Sidz204/P3-CarND-Behaivoural-Cloning/writeup.md

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes: ...
+The final model architecture (model.py lines 18-24) consisted of a convolution neural network with 4 convolution layers, two with 5x5 filters and two with 3x3 filters each followed by relu activation and maxpooling.
+After this, there are 5 fully connected dense layers , first two are followed by dropouts with keep probability 0.5.

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)
+Here is a visualization of the architecture

-![alt text][image1]

 #### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:
+I have used Udacity sample driving data.
+I also included left and right camera images along with center camera images .
+Here is an example image of center lane driving and also left and right camera images:

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to recover.
-These images show what a recovery looks like starting from ... :

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]

-To augment the data sat, I also flipped images and angles thinking that this would ...
+To augment the data set, I also flipped images and angles thinking that this would help generalize the model so that it will not always inclined towards left or right .
 For example, here is an image that has then been flipped:

 ![alt text][image6]
 ![alt text][image7]

-After the collection process, I had X number of data points.
+After the collection process, I had nearly 35000 images data.
 I then preprocessed this data by using Lambda layer and Cropping layer.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.